Design System

 Problem

-Backend instability, a Design System inherited from a merger with no established standard, broken or inconsistent components, and a color palette originally built for print with no consideration for UI or Accessibility all pointed to the same conclusion.
-So, the decision was made to rebuild from the ground up.
+The inherited Design System had no established standard.
+Components were broken and inconsistent.
+The color palette had been built for print with no consideration for UI or accessibility.
+Combined with backend instability, it all pointed to the same conclusion: rebuild from the ground up.

 Solution

-As the designer responsible for the new setup, this meant establishing the foundation alongside the first product screens.
+As the designer responsible for the new setup, this meant establishing the foundation before a single screen was designed.
 When "Factoring" became the first project to fully adopt it, the system held.
 That is the best proof a Design System can offer.

 Tokens & Color